johnbuluba/Yatcobot/docs/config.md

 - #### check_mentions_interval
 How often we check if the user is mentioned in a tweet.
 We check this because many contests mention the winners in a tweet, so we can notify the user for a possible win.

+- #### pushbullet_token
+Its the api token of pushbullet.
+It is used to notify you when someone is mentioned you in a tweet.